-The course of ILD is unpredictable.
+The course of interstitial lung disease is unpredictable.
 Because each patient is different, your ILD may run a gradual course or a rapid course.
 You may notice a variation in symptoms, from very mild, to moderate, to very severe.
 The condition may remain the same for long periods of time or it may change quickly.
-At UChicago Medicine, your physician will closely monitor your ILD for change and adjust your treatment as needed.
+At UChicago Medicine, your physician will closely monitor your condition for change and adjust your treatment as needed.

 If your ILD progresses, the lung tissue thickens and becomes stiff.
 Breathing then becomes more difficult and demanding.
 Some of the diseases improve with medication if treated when inflammation occurs.
 Some people may need oxygen therapy as part of their treatment.

 Request an Appointment